motdotla/writings/articles/posts/rockets-and-arduinos.md

 node launch.js
 ```

-If you did it right, the multimeter will read approximately 9 volts.
+If you did it right, the multimeter will read approximately 9 Volts.

 ![](https://raw.githubusercontent.com/scottmotte/writings/master/images/rockets-arduinos-7.jpg)